 As far as the first models go, especially as revolutionary as this one is, there are always going to be suggestions and personal pet peeves on my end.
 Tonal has done a good job of making a compact, versatile piece of equipment, but it isn’t perfect by any means.

 First of all, this thing is expensive and definitely not for those that want to build a budget home gym.
-This may not be a dealbreaker for everyone, but most people interested in starting out their home gym will not be willing to break the bank for a near $3000 early-adopter machine.
+This may not be a dealbreaker for everyone, but most people interested in starting out their home gym will not be willing to break the bank for a more than $3000 machine.
 On top of this, the machine requires 12-months of subscription to their $49/mo membership.
 This comes with a lot of valuable guided training but may perturb those who prefer a self-guided training experience and have no interest in being instructed during their workout.

-Tonal Smart Home Gym Complaints
+Final Verdict of Our Tonal Smart Home Gym Review

 Is Tonal worth the money?

 Tonal is expensive, there’s little getting around it.
-However, there isn’t a more complete strength training machine in the world than Tonal.
-When comparing the cost of Tonal, I think a better comparison than squat rack, plates, barbell, bench, etc or commercial gym memberships, is a personal trainer.
+However, there isn’t a more complete strength training machine in the world right now than Tonal.
+When comparing the cost of Tonal, I think a better comparison than the squat rack, plates, barbell, bench, etc or commercial gym memberships, is a personal trainer.

 Does Tonal work without a subscription?